Disclaimer: Harry Potter belongs to J.K. Rowlings, I am merely playing in her universe

 Still angry with his dismissal of her abilities, Ginny replied in a frosty voice.
 "Who said I was taking anyone?
-It's my brother's wedding, I want to spend the time with my family."
+It's my brother's wedding, I want to spend the time with my family not entertain someone."

-Ginny stood and annouced, "I'm going to practice."
+Ginny stood and announced, "I'm going to practice."
 Turning towards Aimée she continued, "I'll be ready to go shopping after lunch."

 As Ginny strode off towards the Quidditch field, Aimée turned angrily to her brother.
 "Do you have to pick an argument with her every time you see her?"

 "Ginny is living in a dream world if she thinks she can make any difference in this fight.
-She should be concentrating on Quidditch and shopping, not politics," Luc replied dismissively.
+She should be concentrating on Quidditch and shopping, not politics," he replied dismissively.